• Skip to primary navigation

 On the left a large glass mixing bowl with granulated sugar and a stick of butter and on the right the same bowl with the butter and sugar creamed together with eggs, milk, and vanilla extract added.

-1. Next, combine the flour, baking powder, in a medium bowl with a whisk, and then add the flour mixture to the cake batter.
+1. Next, combine the flour and baking powder in a medium bowl with a whisk, and then add the flour mixture to the cake batter.

 2. Fold the dry ingredients into the batter with a spatula until they are fully incorporated.